- Occasional hiccups in dogs are normal and are nothing to worry about.

 Other things like coughing, regurgitation, and seizures may be confused for hiccups, however, there are usually features that differentiate them.

 Coughing will cause dogs to open their mouths to expel air and are usually much louder than hiccups.
 With regurgitation, water or food is typically expelled and regurgitation isn’t rhythmic like hiccups are.
 Focal seizures, episodes of abnormal neurologic activity in a portion of the brain, can look very similar to hiccups at times as both are rhythmic.
-However, hiccups can occur even when pups are asleep while seizures can only occur when dogs are awake.

 Why Do Dogs Get Hiccups?